ArianeDlns/MAS-practice/Proj1_prey_predator/README.md

     <img src="prey_predator/graphs/Equilibrium_default_settings.jpeg">
 </p>

+To get to an equilibrium, we have played with the different parameters available in the sliders.
+Iteratively, we ran the model a few times in order to see the impact of each variables.

+The initial populations of sheep and wolves are somehow quite less important than the other variables.
+Surely we don't want a population of wolves that is too high and would extinct the sheep population.
+The sheep population is also monitored by the availability of food so a too high population would regulate itself over time.

+The reproduce probabilites are quite hard to play with as they allows species to explode their population exponentially.
+We tried to keep them low enough so that we don't see any big exponential population increase but still high enough so that the populations can maintain themselves.

+We have set the grass regrowth time at 30 as a fixed value so that we can tune the other parameters around this one.
+This parameter monitors the way food is available for sheeps.

+The gain from food variables for sheep and wolves were the variables that allowed us to really fine tune our model to converge to an equilibrium.
+Indeed, adjusting these values allowed us to play with the longevity of the two species.
+First, we had them at a high value which caused all wolves to live too long and multiply too fast and eat all sheeps (and going extinct afterwards...).
+Moreover, if sheeps gained too much energy from food, they would live too long and would only die from wolves eating them which would cause a desiquilibrium as the only death cause for sheep would be predatory.
+The number of wolves would therefore increase too much if sheeps lived too long.
+By lowering the two variables down, we managed to shorten the life expectation of our agents, allowing them to die from a lack of energy.
+In this scenario, sheeps dying from lack of energy denied food supplies for wolves and therefore monitored their population (as wolves only die from lack of energy).
+Moreover, wolves dying from energy allowed sheeps to regrow their population, completing the circle of life.

 ### To Do:
 - [x] 1.
 Implement the described Wolf Sheep Predation ABM.
 - [x] 2.
 Create a visualization interface to setup and run the simulation.